 Ehrman surveys some of the major Christian sects and how they differed and argued with each other, and as the centuries went by the Christianity that finally won out was far removed from the original Christian beliefs.
 “The group that won out did not represent the teachings of Jesus or of his apostles.
 For example, none of the apostles claimed that Jesus was ‘fully God and fully man‘… as the fourth-century Nicene Creed maintained”(215).

 Ehrman concludes the book by considering the question of how biblical scholarship may impact a believer’s faith.
 It is an interesting chapter and Ehrman explains the role it played in his loss of faith, which was important but not decisive.
 He does not see his book with its historic-critical approach as an attack on Christianity - nor he says, do many Christians.
 Instead, what biblical scholars have learned has given some Christians a better historical understanding of their religion.
 As impressed as I am with Ehrman’s knowledge and analysis of early Christianity I find that I cannot agree much with him philosophically.
 That Christians, be they biblical scholars (most are Christian) or their students, can retain their faith anyhow in light of what biblical criticism has revealed only demonstrates what faith really means: holding a belief despite lack of evidence and contrary to reason.
+Ehrman's book and others like it are, by their nature, regardless of their intent, overwhelming attacks on Christianity simply by virtue of reporting and explaining the facts and realities that Christian beliefs fly in the face of.
+If I were a Christian, learning what is in books like Jesus, Interrupted would end my faith.
+For me they would be painfully clear in explaining how man-made religion is.

 Examining the Bible and early Christianity like any other area of study as done in Jesus, Interrupted shows us, as Ehrman intends to show us, they are very man-made.
 We have this holy book that has been of foremost importance in Western civilization, yet the original texts that comprise it are lost, the surviving texts are copies that are from centuries later and are all different; also there is the problem of forgeries and later additions and omissions to the biblical texts; much of the history in it is inaccurate; and beliefs about God, Jesus, heaven and hell, etc., are known to be very man-made.
 Ehrman does a great job of explaining all that and more.
 Jesus, Interrupted offers one a thorough look into the origins and history of the most significant Christian beliefs - and the bottom line is there is not much there, just the say-so of the religion’s originators.
 "The Bible is not a unity, it is a massive plurality.
 God did not write the Bible, people did“(279).